 A role for Cities and Regions to leave no-one behind

-The OECD is developing an ambitious programme to support cities and regions to develop, implement and monitor strategies to achieve the Sustainable Development Goals (SDGs).
+The OECD has developed an ambitious programme to support cities and regions to develop, implement and monitor strategies to achieve the Sustainable Development Goals (SDGs).

 Approved in 2015 by the United Nations, the SDGs set the global development agenda for the next fifteen years, stimulating crucial actions for humanity and the planet.
 The 17 goals are action oriented, global in nature and universally applicable.
 They aim to reach environmental sustainability, social inclusion and economic development in both OECD member and non-member countries.